john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_segmentation/01_threshold.md

   name: python3
 ---

-## Binary Masking

-In binary masking, each pixel in the binary mask has one of two values: ‘0’ representing the background, and ‘1’, corresponding to the image foreground.

-Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated image pixel value meets a manually designated or automatically selected threshold.
-Simply put, each pixel value $M_{i,j}$ in a binary mask $M$ is set to 0 if the corresponding pixel value $I_{i,j}$ in image $I$ is less than or equal to a threshold $T$, and set to 1 otherwise.
+# Threshold-Based Segmentation (TBS) for Artifact Removal

+Removing artifacts from an image using threshold-based segmentation involves the partition of the image $I$ into two (or more) regions, typically foreground and background, using a binary image, or mask $B$.
+Each pixel in the binary mask $B_{i,j}$ can have one of two values: 0 or 1.
+The value a pixel takes in the binary image depends upon the value of the corresponding pixel $I_{i,j}$ in image $I$ relative to a manually designated, or automatically selected, threshold $T$.
+If $I_{i,j} > T$, then the value of the corresponding pixel in the binary mask $B_{i,j}$ is 1, otherwise,  $B_{i,j}$ is 0.
-In other words:
+In other words,

 ```{math}
 :label: global_threshold